amygdalios/pyChat/README.md

 ## Overview

-Just a command line python chat application, with a server and a client side using sockets and an extra layer of encryption using one-time hashkeys.
+Just a command line python chat application, with a server and a client side using sockets and an extra layer of encryption using fernet cryptography.

 ## Getting Started